-Meet The Team-

 Rachel is a Level 4 member of the IDTA, having achieved a Distinction in both her Ballet and Tap Teaching Diplomas.

 Georgina trained at Constance Grant Dance Centre.
 She then furthered her dance education at Norton college and Leeds Beckett University where she gained BA (Hons) degree.
 Georgina has now returned to Sheffield to teach dance full time.
+Georgina is a Level 3 Member of the IDTA and is undertaking further teaching training whilst teaching here at CGDC.

 Abigail trained at Constance Grant Dance Centre since the age of 3.
 Whilst training here at CGDC Abigail received an IDTA Theatre Award Nomination for Grade 5 Tap, where she placed as a Finalist.
 She went onto achieve a Level 3 Diploma in Performing Arts Dance at college and is currently studying for a BA (Hons) in Early Childhood Studies at Sheffield Hallam University.